outsidedav/swift/create_app_cli.md

 # Creating a server-side Swift app with the CLI
 {: #swift_cli}

-{{site.data.keyword.cloud}} offers solutions and services to empower Swift developers and applications with the security, AI, and value demanded by your customers.
-With a broad portfolio of offerings and SDKs, you can leverage these services, and bring your cutting-edge applications to market quickly.
+{{site.data.keyword.cloud}} offers solutions and services to enable Swift Developers and applications with the security, AI, and value demanded by your customers.
+With a broad portfolio of offerings and SDKs, you can use these services, and bring your cutting-edge applications to market quickly.
 {: shortdesc}

 The following guide is intended to help you build, run locally, and deploy a server-side Swift app.
-Learn how to use the {{site.data.keyword.dev_cli_long}} to execute these actions with standard commands.
+Learn how to use the {{site.data.keyword.dev_cli_long}} to run these actions with standard commands.

 You can use the {{site.data.keyword.dev_cli_short}} to manage your server-side applications with more than a dozen commands.
 Learn more about the `ibmcloud dev` commands at [IBM Cloud Developer Tools CLI](/docs/cli/idt/commands.html).